Adaptive Design of Experiments for Conservative Estimation of Excursion Sets: Introduction

-The function $f$ is modeled as a realization of a Gaussian process (GP) and, following~\citet{Sacks.etal1989}, we emulate $f$ with the posterior distribution of said process.
-Estimates for $\setOfInt$ can then be obtained from the posterior GP distribution.
+Throughout the article, we model $f$ as a realization of a Gaussian process (GP) and, following~\citet{Sacks.etal1989} and \citet{Santner.etal2018}, we emulate $f$ with the posterior GP distribution given the available function evaluations.
+The posterior GP distribution can be used as building block for different estimates of $\setOfInt$, see, e.g.,~\citet{Azzimonti2016}.